Position Light Signals on Long Island

 Proceed; Medium Speed through interlocking limits.

-NOTE 2 - In cab signal territory with fixed automatic block signals, trains with cab signals not in operative condition or not equipped with cab signals, must not exceed Medium Speed
+In cab signal territory with/without fixed automatic block signals, trains with cab signals in operative condition may proceed not exceeding 40 MPH

 Rule 283 A

 Proceed at Medium Speed prepared to stop at next signal.
-Train exceeding Medium speed must at once reduce to that speed.
+Train exceeding Medium speed must begin reduction to medium speed as soon as the medium approach signal is clearly visible

 Proceed approaching next signal at slow speed.
 Train exceeding Medium speed must at once reduce to that speed.